Engineering and Construction Arbitration Rules & Procedures For Expedited Arbitration

-(b) If the Parties do not agree on an Arbitrator, JAMS shall send the Parties a list of at least three (3) Arbitrator candidates in the case of a sole Arbitrator and six (6) Arbitrator candidates in the case of a tripartite panel.
+(b) If the Parties do not agree on an Arbitrator, JAMS shall send the Parties a list of at least three (3) Arbitrator candidates in the case of a sole Arbitrator and at least six (6) Arbitrator candidates in the case of a tripartite panel.
 JAMS shall also provide each Party with a brief description of the background and experience of each Arbitrator candidate.
-JAMS may replace any or all names on the list of Arbitrator candidates for reasonable cause at any time before the Parties have submitted their choice pursuant to subparagraph (c) below.
+JAMS may add names to or replace any or all names on the list of Arbitrator candidates for reasonable cause at any time before the Parties have submitted their choice pursuant to subparagraph (c) below.

 (c) Within seven (7) calendar days of service upon the Parties of the list of names, each Party may strike one (1) name in the case of a sole Arbitrator and two (2) names in the case of a tripartite panel, and shall rank the remaining Arbitrator candidates in order of preference.
 The remaining Arbitrator candidate with the highest composite ranking shall be appointed the Arbitrator.
 JAMS may grant any Party a reasonable extension of the time to strike and rank the Arbitrator candidates to any Party without the consent of the other Parties.